dirigible-ai/dirigible-node/README.md

 ## Artifacts

-In addition to tracking LLM interactions, you can log data artifacts in your workflows:
+In addition to LLM interactions, you can log intermediary data artifacts during your workflows:

 ```typescript
 import Dirigible from '@dirigible-ai/sdk';